Cyriaque Lamar

 “No evolving on land!” she frothed.

 Soon it”ll be the Devonian, thought Lina.
-And Dunkleosteus will give Tippi the nap-shouts.
-Is this what parenting feels like?
+And Dunkleosteus will give her the nap-shouts.

-The violence excited Tippi so much, she fell asleep.
-To prevent his skin from drying out, Xoz rolled her around his crag, nudging the teacup hypermini with his eyes and nubby papillae.
-He bobbed nacreous, quizzing Lina on this and that, until she woke for dinner.
+To prevent his skin from drying out, Xoz rolled Tippi around his crag, nudging her with his eyes and nubby papillae.
+He bobbed, nacreous, quizzing Lina on this and that, until the teacup hypermini woke for dinner.

-“Am I an apex predator?” she said.
+“Am I an apex predator?” she asked.

-“How about me?” asked Xoz, for fun.
+“How about me?” said Xoz, for fun.

-“You’d both be apex predators, in plenty of niches,” said Lina.
+“You’d both be, in plenty of niches,” said Lina.
 “Say, the Moon.”

-“Just citing your life,” said Lina.
+“I’m just citing your life,” said Lina.

-Xoz turned blue: with pride.
+The mollusk went blue: with pride.

 “The Moon,” marveled Tippi.
 “Lina, were you an apex predator?”